 WOMAD stands for World of Music, Arts and Dance, and returns to the picturesque site at Charlton Park, near Malmesbury in Wiltshire from Thursday 27th to Sunday 30th July 2017.

-Weekend tickets - which are valid from the Friday until Sunday are priced at £175 (Thursday arrivals will also need a Thursday camping ticket costing £35).
+Weekend tickets - which are valid from the Friday until Sunday are priced at £175, or a four day ticket for Thursday arrivals is £210.

 Other ticket prices & options available include:

 Disabled Weekend Ticket £175 (£210 for 4 days)

 Park & Camp £75

 Children 13 and under can come free with each adult ticket holder, but need a free child ticket.

 An adult day ticket is priced at £90, a teenage day ticket is £50, and an SN16 resident day ticket is priced at £70.

 All children must hold their own ticket and must be accompanied by a ticket holding parent or guardian over the age of 21.
 One ticket holding parent or guardian can only accompany up to 4 people under the age of 18.
 Names of teenagers must be registered when purchasing tickets.
 Thursday tickets do not need to be purchased for children aged 13 and under.